-Another two-star restaurant is the hugely popular Copenhagen eaterie, Noma, which is frequently ranked among the best restaurants in the world despite its lack of a third star.
+Another two-star restaurant is the hugely popular Copenhagen eatery, Noma, which is frequently ranked among the best restaurants in the world despite its lack of a third star.
 Founded by chef René Redzepi and culinary entrepreneur Claus Meyer, Noma is known for its reinterpretation of Nordic cuisine, and famous dishes include ‘The Hen and The Egg’, which is cooked by the diners themselves.

 ‘Exceptional cuisine, worth a special journey!’, according to the Michelin Guide.
 Three stars are awarded to only the very best restaurants, with only 137 restaurants worldwide currently attaining this highest of all badges of achievement.